 The real winner though, given the general cross-party consensus for Healthy Streets in Sutton, is of course all of us.
 Ultimately, the success of delivery is largely dependent on the class of 2018.

-If there are any errors or omissions in the text, we would very much welcome feedback.
+If there are any errors or omissions in this article, please let us know.

 The images in this article formed part of a presentation given by borough co-ordinator Charles Martin at the Get Sutton Cycling meeting on 6 June 2018.